trickstereagle/MYSQL-DELETE-UPDATE-COMMAND-SYNTAX-CHECKER-USING-YACC/Merged/report.md

 ### By Abhishek Gupta (Roll No. 01) & Divyansh Gupta (Roll No. 19)
 ### Submitted to : Dr. Ankit Rajpal

-## Aim
+## AIM
 The objective is to design a compiler for MySQL language to check the syntax of DELETE and UPDATE operations.

-## Description
 The compiler consists of two components viz.
-Lexical analyser and Syntax analyser. <br>Lexical analyzer will scan the input code and generate tokens that will be consumed by the syntax analyser to create a parse tree.
+Lexical analyser and Syntax analyser.
+Lexical analyzer will scan the input code and generate tokens that will be consumed by the syntax analyser to create a parse tree.

 ## Lex Code:
 ``` c